- 19 May 2025

 Can You Smoke at Amsterdam Airport?

 Smoking is not allowed inside the terminal.
-However, there are designated smoking areas outside the departure hall.
-Keep in mind that these are only available before security.
+There are designated smoking areas outside, before security.

 Is Amsterdam Airport Kid-Friendly?